 Twinning can be cost neutral, or if appropriate the Twins can work together to apply for funding for specific twinning projects.

-The UK Research Community and GRN are interested in facilitating contacts between research groups globally, to build twinning partnerships to support clinical research teams.
+GRN is interested in facilitating contacts between research groups globally, to build twinning partnerships and to support clinical research teams.
 We hope that twins can support each other in setting up studies and the running of those studies.
-The GRN and UK Research community will support Twins in the development of a framework of cooperation and help to strengthen partnerships by offering information about resources and support available.
+GRN will support Twins in the development of a framework of cooperation and help to strengthen partnerships by offering information about resources and support available.